Steel Authority of India Limited

 SC/ST Cell is functioning in all of the main Plants/Units.
 A member belonging toSC/ST community is associated in all DPCs/Selection Committees.
-It is ensured to keepminimum one SC/ST category member on every selection panel.
-A sufficiently senior levelofficer of SC/ST category is nominated for the purpose as per the level of theRecruitment Board / Selection Committees/DPC.
+A sufficiently seniorlevel officer of SC/ST category is nominated for the purpose as per the level of theRecruitment Board / Selection Committees/DPC.

 Internal workshops for Liaison Officers for SC/ST/OBC and other dealing officersof SAIL Plants/Units are conducted at regular intervals through an external expert to keepthem updated on the reservation policy for SC/ ST and other related matters.

 Plants/Units of SAIL have SC/ST Employees' Welfare Associations which conductregular meetings with Liaison Officers on implementation of reservation policy & otherissues.
 In addition an Apex level umbrella body namely SAIL SC/ST Employees Federationalso exists in SAIL to represent the issues of SC/ST Employees in a coordinated manner.
-Ameeting with the Federation at the level of Director (Personnel) is organized on a regularbasis.

 Implementation of Right to Information Act 2005

-An exclusive RTI Portal has been developed with link being available on website of theCompany.
-All the Plants/Units of SAIL have listed 17 manuals and details ofAuthorities under the Act are available on the website of the Company.
-Quarterly Returnsand Annual Returns on implementation of RTI Act are being submitted online through the CICportal.
-Implementation of online request has been introduced from 1st May 2015.
+An exclusive RTI Portal has been developed with link available on thewebsite of the Company.
+All the Plants/Units have listed 17 manuals and details ofAuthorities under the Act are uploaded on the website of the Company.
+Quarterly Returnsand Annual Returns on implementation of the Act are being submitted online through the CICportal.
+Implementation of online request has already been introduced from 1st May 2015.
 Acompilation of Record Retention Policy of various functions of Corporate Office has alsobeen uploaded on the website of the Company.
-In addition compilations of importantdecisions of CIC DOPT circulars and High Court cases have also been made available on thewebsite of the Company.
+In addition to this compilations ofimportant decisions of CIC DoPT circulars and High Court cases are also available on thewebsite of the Company.

-A total of 3758 applications and 639 appeals were received under RTI Act during theFinancial Year 2015-16 all of them have been disposed off within the stipulated timeprescribed under the Act.
-90 number of cases were taken up with the CIC and all of themwere disposed off in favour of the Company.
+SAIL received a total of 3814 applications and 653 appeals under theAct during the Financial Year 2018-19 and all of them have been disposed-off within thestipulated time frame under the Act.
+CIC has also taken up 62 cases and most of thesecases were disposed-off in favour of the Company.

 Your Company is totally committed to excellence in public servicedelivery through good governance by a laid down process of identifying citizens ourcommitment to them in meeting their expectations and our communication to them of our keypolicies in order to make the service delivery process more effective.

 SAIL's Citizen Charter has outlined commitment of SAIL towards itsstakeholders thereby empowering them to demand better products and services.
-Objectivesof the Citizen's Charter of SAIL may be summarized in four objectives as given below:
+Objectivesof the Citizen's Charter of SAIL may be summarized as below:

-Ensuring citizen-centric focus across all its processes by adopting TotalQuality Management principles for improvement of products and services.
+Ensuring citizen-centric focus across all its processes by adopting TotalQuality Management Principles for improvement of products and services.

 Ensuring effective citizen communication channels.